KnowOneActual/beaubremer-blog/posts/site_into_a_tor_onion_service.md

 Now, let's be honest.
 The process above looks simple, but getting there was a journey.
 Here's what I learned the hard way:

-  * **The Onboarding is Confusing.** Getting started with a Google cloud as an individual can be a bit of a maze.
-The menus are built for giant corporations, not for someone doing a weekend project.
+  * **The Onboarding is Confusing.** Getting started with the Google Cloud can be a bit of a maze.
+The menus are built for corporations, not for someone doing a weekend project.
 Be prepared to feel like you're doing everything wrong.
 You're not—the design is the problem.
   * **"Free" Requires a Billing Account.** You will have to link a credit card to a billing account, even for the "Always Free" tier.
 This is for verification, and you won't be charged as long as you stay within the free limits.
   * **The Cost Estimate is Misleading.** When you create your free `e2-micro` VM, the console will show you a monthly cost estimate (around $7). **Ignore it.** This is the list price.
 The "Always Free" discount is applied at the end of the month, making your bill zero.
 It's confusing, but you just have to trust the process.
   * **The In-Browser SSH is Terrible.** Don't even bother with it.
 It's laggy and unresponsive.
 Take the five minutes to install the `gcloud` CLI and connect with your local terminal.
 It will save you a world of frustration.